 - Instructors: Susan Handy, Alissa Kendall, Miguel Jaller, Alan Jenn,

-- Prerequisites: Algebra II; Physics and Statistics recommended
+- Prerequisites: Algebra II, or Equivalent; Physics and Statistics recommended

 - Typical Field Trips: Davis bicycle network, Capital Corridor train, Amazon warehouse, Lime scooters

 A sustainable transportation system meets society’s needs for movement while minimizing environmental harms, fostering healthy and equitable communities, and supporting economic growth.
 This cluster considers the science behind sustainable transportation and examines sustainability in three areas: system design, vehicle technology, and micro-mobility.
 A fourth course focuses on methods for assessing the environmental impacts of transportation.
 In all four courses we will consider the ways that science can inform policy.
 Lectures and projects will draw on multiple disciplines, including physics, mechanical engineering, civil engineering, environmental engineering, economics, and statistics.

 California has nearly 400,000 miles of roads, enough to circle the earth 16 times.
 Engineers are looking for strategies that make better use of existing roads and avert the need for more roads.
 Questions in this course include: What models can planners use to forecast the volume of driving in the future?
 What strategies can be used to manage traffic and what is their effect on greenhouse gas emissions?
 How does freight transportation differ from passenger transportation and what happens when the two systems interact?
 You will get hands-on experience in this course with simulation software used by practitioners around the globe.